Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 Needless to say, you can’t use a spreadsheet CRM forever.
 As your business grows, you’ll still need a proper CRM.
 And if you’re keen on remaining within the Google Workspace environment, then the Google CRMs in this post can serve you well. -

-What features should my ideal Google CRM have?
+What features should a Google CRM have?

-As such, in addition to Google integrations, the ideal Google CRM should have tools—like an extension or web form—that help you capture leads automatically.
+As such, in addition to Google Workspace integrations, the ideal Google CRM should have tools—like an extension or web form—that help you capture leads automatically.
 It should also have a simple drag-and-drop pipeline that you can use to track and manage your sales opportunities.

 A proper Google CRM ought to also have a beginner-friendly interface that you and your team can use without a hitch.
-Likewise, the CRM should include workflow automations to cut down on busy work, as well as a fully functional mobile CRM that lets you take your work with you wherever you go.
+Likewise, the CRM should include workflow automations to cut down on busy work, as well as a fully functional mobile CRM app that lets you take your work with you wherever you go.

-Because, let’s face it, nobody’s selling anything if they’re not interacting with prospects one way or the other.
+Because, let’s face it, nobody’s selling anything if they’re not interacting with prospects one way or the other. -